Cameraegg Compare logoCameraegg

 Quick answers generated from verified specs.

-Which is better for travel, Alpha 7C II or Alpha 7R VI?
+Which is better for video, Alpha 7C II or Alpha 7R VI?

 What's the resolution difference between the Alpha 7C II and Alpha 7R VI?